|Follow the Flint Firebirds:||Follow @flintfirebirds|

 Dominic Hennig (@DominicHennig), 25, enters his 10th season behind the microphone in hockey and third in the OHL prior to the 2017-18 season, having been named the Firebirds’ Director of Broadcasting and Communications on May 14, 2015.

 Hennig serves as the local radio (103.1 FM WQUS), online video pay-per-view (OHL Live) and international television (Comcast TV in Michigan and Rogers TV & Cogeco TV in Ontario, Canada) play-by-play voice for the Flint Firebirds in their third season in the Ontario Hockey League (OHL).
-Additionally, in his current role, Hennig is also responsible for the team’s game day media notes, in-game live stats, media relations, NHL scouts’ suite, off-ice officials, press releases, public relations, live game video and the club’s website.
+Additionally, in his current role, Hennig is also responsible for the team’s game day media notes, in-game live statistics, media relations, NHL scouts’ suite, off-ice officials, player appearances, press releases, public relations, live game video, social media and the club’s website, www.FlintFirebirds.com.

 Prior to Flint, Hennig was the radio play-by-play broadcaster for the Ferris State University NCAA Division I hockey program for six years.
 Hennig was also a full-time salaried employee as the Assistant Director for Broadcast, Communications and Multimedia for the Ferris State University Athletic Department.

 During his tenure at Ferris State, Hennig broadcasted two conference regular season titles in both the Central Collegiate Hockey Association (CCHA) and the Western Collegiate Hockey Association (WCHA).
 Hennig called Ferris State’s run to the NCAA National Championship game in 2012, giving him the opportunity to announce the pinnacle of NCAA Division I college hockey.